CCJ Master of Science

-This handbook attempts to answer some common questions that people have about the graduate program.
+This site attempts to answer some common questions about the graduate program.
 It provides a general overview of the policies and procedures governing graduate study in CCJ.
 The official policies governing graduate education at PSU can be found in the PSU Bulletin.
 Students should also consult the Office of Graduate Studies for more information.

 - How do I apply?

-Portland State University requires that an applicant submit two different application packets, one to the PSU Office of Admissions and the other directly to the Division of Criminology and Criminal Justice.
-Application instructions, including the required forms, can be obtained from the Office of Graduate Studies, 184 XSB.
+Portland State University requires that an applicant submit two different application packets, one to the PSU Office of Admissions and the other directly to the Division of Criminology and Criminal Justice which can be accessed at https://www.applyweb.com/psuuppa/index.ftl.
+University application instructions, including the required forms, can be obtained from the Office of Graduate Studies, 184 XSB.
 The application forms provide detailed information about what is required by the university to apply.
 The CCJ Division requires that applicants provide some additional documents, as explained below.

 - What are the application deadlines?

 Although Portland State University admits students for post-baccalaureate study four times per year, the Division of Criminology and Criminal Justice admits students only once a year in the fall.